AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System

 \section{Conclusion}

-In this paper, we introduce AMER for automatic behavior modeling and interaction exploration in recommender systems to relieve the human efforts from feature engineering and architecture engineering.
-Owing to the three-stage search space and the matched three-step one-shot searching pipeline, AMER covers most of representative recommendation models and outperforms the competitive methods in various scenarios, demonstrating both effectiveness and robustness of the proposed method.
+In this paper, we introduce AMEIR for automatic behavior modeling, interaction exploration, and MLP investigation in the recommender systems to relieve the manual efforts of feature engineering and architecture engineering.
+Owing to the three-stage search space and the matched three-step searching pipeline, AMEIR covers most of the representative recommendation models and outperforms the competitive baselines in various recommendation scenarios with lower model complexity and comparable time cost, demonstrating efficiency, effectiveness, and robustness of the proposed method.